lab11/signpost/software/docs/ApiGuide.md

 ##Time

 The time API returns current time.
-If you care about time synchronization, this _should_ be correlated with the Pulse Per Second (PPS) line routed to your module.
+If you care about time synchronization, this _should_ be correlated with the pulse per second (PPS) line routed to your module.
 To get time synchronization we recommend the following procedure:

     1. Listen for PPS